 - St John the Evangelist, Poulton, and English Martyrs, Poulton, would merge into a new parish early in the next decade. - Sunday/vigil Mass would be continued at the church of St John the Evangelist, Poulton. - The chapel of St Martin would be expected to cease to be used for a Sunday Mass.
-However, its widely respected role as an ecumenical centre would be expected to continue, such is the evident energy and commitment of those involved. - English Martyrs church would be expected to cease to be used for Sunday/vigil Mass if Mass attendance continues to fall.
+However, its widely respected role as an ecumenical centre would be expected to continue, such is the evident energy and commitment of those involved.
+It could still continue to provide joint services with other Christian communities throughout the area of the new deanery. - English Martyrs church would be expected to cease to be used for Sunday/vigil Mass.